turtleangWu/pixyll/_posts/2019-03-30-lifelong-learning-with-low-regret.md

 ### Idea for Full-Information Adversarial Setting

 Recall that tasks are related as they share some common representation, but they are different as each requires a different predictor on top of the representation.
-Therefore, we hope to learn the representations continuously through time, while we still have to relearn predictors for different tasks.
+Therefore, we hope to **learn the representations continuously through time**, while we still have to **relearn predictors for different tasks**.
 To do that, we would like to decouple the learning of representations from that of predictors, for them to have different loss functions and different learning schedules.
 For finite representations, we describe our solution via a generic algorithm.

 ### Algorithm

 We take $alg_G$ to learn the representation and have it update continuously through time across different tasks.
 For each possible representation $g$, we have a separate copy of $alg^{(g)}_{H}$ for learning the accompanying predictors.
 When starting a new task $k$, reset each copy $alg^{(g)}_H$ and redo its learning.
-The resulting regret bound guaranteed by the choose of these two algorithms.

 At step $s$ in task $k$, we sample a representation $g_{k,s}$ according to the distribution $G_{k,s}$ of $alg_{G}$, followed by sampling a predictor $h_{k,s}$ according to the distribution $H_{k,s}^{(g_{k,s})}$ of $alg_{H}^{(g_{k,s})}$.
 The joint action we play is $(g_{k,s}, h_{k,s})$ and the loss function is $\ell_{k,s}$.
 Then we update the distribution of $alg_{G}$ using the loss function on $g$ defined as

 $$\hat{\ell}_{k,s}(g)=\mathbb{E}_{h\sim H_{k,s}^{(g)}}\left[\ell_{k,s}(g,h) \right] $$

 and update the distribution of each copy $alg_{H}^{(g)}$ using $\ell_{k,s}\left( g,\cdot \right)$ as the loss function on predictors.
-That is, the loss of $g$ at step $s$ in task $k$ is defined to be the average performance of $g$ with its predictors.
+That is, the loss of $g$ at each step is defined to be the average loss of $g$ with its predictors.
 With this algorithm, we have the following theorem.

 >**Theorem :**
 >Suppose the $t$-step regret bounds of $alg_G$ and $alg_H$ are $reg_{G}(t)$ and $reg_{H}(t)$, respectively.
 Then the $T$-step regret bound of our algorithm is at most $reg_G\left(T\right) +\sum\limits_{k=1}^{K} reg_H\left(T_k \right)$.

-By the theorem and use multiplicative update (MU) algorithm as $alg_G$ and $alg_H$, there is a corollary, which is also our result for above example:
+Now for adversarial cases, if we use multiplicative update (MU) algorithm as $alg_G$ and $alg_H$, there is a corollary, which is also our result for above example:

 >**Corollary :**
 >For the case that $|\mathcal{G}|$ and $|\mathcal{H}|$ are finite but the loss functions are arbitrary, we provide an efficient algorithm achieving a regret of
 $\mathcal{O}\left(\sqrt{T\log |\mathcal{G}|}+\sqrt{TK\log |\mathcal{H}|}\right)$

 For other cases such as $|\mathcal{G}|$ and $|\mathcal{H}|$ are infinite but with some other assumptions, we can divide them into small partitions and apply suitable algorithms as $alg_G$ and $alg_H$ to obtain the regret bound.